ThoreKoritzius/diffusion-llm/README.md

 # Diffusion-LLM

 A masked language model implementing **diffusion-style text denoising** for SQL generation, leveraging the `RoBERTa architectur`.
-This project includes the training pipeline using a HF text-to-SQL dataset and provides an interactive Flask GUI playground to visualize the iterative diffusion process.
+This project includes the training pipeline using a HF text-to-SQL dataset and ships with a Gradio-based inference studio to visualize the iterative diffusion process.

 The core idea: Provide a `--prompt` (natural language question) and a `--context` (relevant table schema).
 The LLM then iteratively refines and decodes the corresponding SQL query over multiple diffusion steps which can be adjusted at inference.
 Therefore we are shift from sequential auto-regression to decode multiple tokens at once in one step.